 According to the American Society of Plastic Surgeons (ASPS), one of the most important decisions for any patient considering a nose job is choosing a board-certified and experienced rhinoplasty specialist.
 Good candidates for rhinoplasty surgery don’t smoke, are in good overall health, have realistic expectations and are at least 15 years old.
 For more information go to http://www.plasticsurgery.org/cosmetic-procedures/rhinoplasty.html.

-Depending on the patient’s goals and health, rhinoplasty may be an “open” or “closed” procedure that is carefully tailored for the most natural-looking outcome.
-It is highly recommended that all patients participate in a computer imaging session prior to nose surgery.
-This process helps communicate your expectations visually, and allows your surgeon to suggest specific changes and identify areas of improvement.
+Dr. Loeb highly prefers the “closed” method of Rhinoplasty to minimize scars and swelling.
+This also results in a more natural look and faster recovery.
+It is highly recommended that all patients spend 30 minutes in a computer imaging session with Dr. Loeb prior to nose surgery.
+This process helps communicate your expectations visually, and allows Dr. Loeb to suggest specific changes and identify areas of improvement.
 Digital imaging with rhinoplasty pictures is a valuable tool for combining your ideal result with realistic expectations.

 Dr. Loeb’s gallery of nose job before and after photos illustrates the transformative results achieved by many patients, including one woman who had tremendous improvement after having her nasal tip refined, hump removed and bridge straightened.
 See some sample results below: